-You cannot normally use the grant for the following:
+You cannot use the grant for the following:

-- capital expenditure, including purchase of real estate and vehicles - purchase of equipment (for example, musical instruments, computers, videos, photographic or printing equipment) - the covering of retrospective costs or recurrent funding of activities - activities which are already commercially viable in their own right - activities which will provide commercial advantage to the applicant or third parties (e.g. promotion of the applicant's own business; crowdfunding or any money generating activity) - costs incurred in the preparation of a grant application, acquittal or related documentation - subsidy of general ongoing administration of an organisation such as electricity, phone, rent, salaries (including for research assistants or administrative staff), honorariums or administrative charges levied by the applicant's organisation - activities for which other Commonwealth, State, Territory or Local Government bodies have primary responsibility (e.g. academic research, assistance to business, development assistance projects) - activities undertaken by primary or high schools, including study tours, where travel by a significant number of students is the principal element of the proposal - scholarships to individual students and - completed projects.
+- capital expenditure, including purchase of real estate and vehicles - purchase of equipment (for example, musical instruments, computers, videos, photographic or printing equipment) - the covering of retrospective costs or recurrent funding of activities - activities assessed by the COALAR Board as commercially viable in their own right, - activities which will provide commercial advantage to the applicant or third parties (e.g., promotion of the applicant's own business; crowdfunding or any money generating activity) - costs incurred in the preparation of a grant application, acquittal or related documentation - subsidy of general ongoing administration of an organisation such as electricity, phone, rent, salaries (including for research assistants or administrative staff), honorariums or administrative charges levied by the applicant's organisation - activities for which other Commonwealth, State, Territory or Local Government bodies have primary responsibility (e.g., academic research, assistance to business, development assistance projects) - activities undertaken by primary or high schools, including study tours, where travel by a significant number of students is the principal element of the proposal - scholarships to individual students and - completed projects.

 We do not generally fund travel and accommodation for attendance at conferences or meetings, participation in fieldwork or sporting or other events, unless they are directly related to achieving the project outcomes described by you.
-Such activities are considered and scrutinised by the Council on Australia Latin America Relations Board and must be of direct relevance to its objectives.
+Such activities are considered and scrutinised by the COALAR Board and must be of direct relevance to its objectives.
 For conference or meeting attendance to be considered, a substantial program should exist in the sidelines or around the conference and there should also be a strong argument for the selection of applicant(s).

-6. The assessment criteria
+The assessment criteria

 We will first assess your application against the eligibility criteria.
 Only eligible applications will move to the next stage.
 Eligible applications will be considered through an open competitive grant process.
+The COALAR Board's assessment will be based on the information provided in the application.